polterguy/phosphorusfive/plugins/p5.lambda/README.md

 In the above scenarion, after evalution of our *[eval]*, only the "foo2" string will be the value of our eval invocation.

-#### Notice!
+### Notice!

-Nodes starting with either an underscore (_) or a period (.), are _impossible_ to evaluate with p5.lambda.
+Nodes starting with either an underscore (_) or a period (.), are _impossible_ to evaluate with *[eval]*.
 Hence, Active Events starting with one of these characters, are considered "protected events", and only C# code, can raise these.

 Realize though, you can evaluate an *[eval]* block, which has a name, starting with an underscore or period.
-However, the *[eval]* block won't raise any Active Events starting with either of these two characters.
+However, the *[eval]* block won't raise any nodes as Active Events that are starting with either of these two characters.

-The convention is to use underscore (_) for "data segment", and period (.) for "invisible Active Events", although, you can choose this for yourself.
+The convention is to use underscore (_) for "data segment", and period (.) for invisible Active Events or lambda blocks, although you can choose this for yourself.
 There are no semantic differences in whether or not you use an underscore or a period.

-#### Evaluating stuff that's not a node
+### Evaluating stuff that's not a node

 If you try to evaluate something that is somehow not a node, then this object will be attempted converted into a node, before it is evaluated.
 This allows you to evaluate strings, values, and even integer values for that matter, as if they were a node structure,